NOTICE!

 Sonic keeps up with Arthur as the sun sets on the island, and their sword clashes get predictably over-the-top.

-Tails is disappointed that he never got to take Arthur’s crown before he disintegrated.
-Merlina arrives to retrieve the scabbard, but the three Knights converge on Avalon, demanding that Sonic dispose of it instead.
+Instead of the scene switching locations, Merlina arrives to retrieve the scabbard, but the three Knights converge on Avalon, demanding that Sonic dispose of it instead.
 This is when the “fake Arthur” reveal comes into play, as well as the detail that the real Arthur was slain by his brother Mordred years ago.
 Amidst her hopes of bringing her and her grandfather’s dream of a perfect world to life, we see her become the Dark Queen, who now possesses yellow voids for eyes like a World of Warcraft character.

 Stage 7: Knight’s Passage